 Worth getting out of bed for

 After you’ve sunned by the pool and sipped cocktails high above the city streets, head out to see Recoleta Cemetery, a sprawling maze of mausoleums patrolled by neighbourhood cats.
 Devoted fans of Eva Perón continue to make pilgrimages to her tomb.
 Outside the cemetery, the Recoleta barrio has a large number of galleries and museums.
-Be sure to visit the National Museum of Fine Arts (www.mnba.org.ar), one of the continent’s largest museums, which has collections dating from the Middle Ages to the 20th Century, including works by Argentine artists Della Valle and Morel, along with classic pieces by the likes of Degas, Gauguin and Modigliani.
+Be sure to visit the National Museum of Fine Arts, one of the continent’s largest museums, which has collections dating from the Middle Ages to the 20th century, including works by Argentine artists Diego Della Valle and Jacques Morel, along with classic pieces by the likes of Degas, Gauguin and Modigliani.
+Browse the luxury goods displayed along shop-lined Avenida Alvear and swing by El Ateneo Grand Splendid: a thetare turned bookstore, widely considered the most beautiful in the world.

-A short walk from the hotel, Gran Bar Danzon fills later in the evening with locals who choose from hundreds of Argentine wines to pair with sushi and small plates (www.granbardanzon.com.ar).
-In a refurbished old house, Milion serves cocktails over multiple levels, indoors or out in a garden.
-The basil daiquiri is not to be missed (www.milion.com.ar).
+A short walk from the hotel, Gran Bar Danzon fills later in the evening with locals who choose from hundreds of Argentine wines to pair with sushi and small plates.
+In a refurbished old house, Milión serves cocktails over multiple levels, indoors or out in a garden.
+The basil daiquiri is not to be missed.
+Dress up for an evening at chic drinking den Floreria Atlántico, where the drinks list reflects the city's melting pot of cultures and tastes.

 Al Pacino led me to Argentina.
 Ever since Scent of a Woman, I’d always wanted to tango, albeit it with someone much taller, a lot younger and with 20/20.
 (Mr Smith would like it known he ticks all these boxes.)
 Also, Mr Smith and I can consume more steak than we’d ever admit, plus, who doesn’t enjoy a good, earthy malbec?